databio/example-projects/rna-seq/README.md

 `DESeq-Packager` uses the PEP project format in R to produce a countDataSet needed for DESeq analysis.
 More info can be found [in the DESeq-Packager repository](https://github.com/databio/DESeq-Packager).

-After running looper and the rna-seq pipeline, PEP will not know the paths to the $PROCESSED files that are used for DESeq.
+After running `rnaKallisto`, the PEP project will not know the paths to the $PROCESSED files that are used for DESeq.
 The solution to this is to add another derived column, `result_source`, which will fill in the `src` values with the correct path to the $PROCESSED files.
+In the future, a functionality may be added to `looper` to automatically output the location of the processed files.
 ```
 derived_columns: [data_source, result_source]